Exploring Antarctica: Penguins, Seals, and Polar Expeditions Frozen in Time

 Man on mast of Discovery ship with loose pack ice ahead, somewhere in Antarctica, shot during the BANZARE expedition 1929-1931.

-Birds floating in the sea or standing on ice at Kerguelen Island in Antarctica, shot during the BANZARE expedition 1901-1936.
+Birds at Kerguelen Island in Antarctica, shot during the BANZARE expedition 1901-1936.

-Tumbling ice wave with sea and ship in distance, shot during the Australian Antarctic Expedition 1911-1914.
+Tumbling ice wave, shot during the Australian Antarctic Expedition 1911-1914.

-Men exploring Antarctica aboard a ship, posing with music instruments during the British Antarctic Expedition 1907-1909.
+Antarctica explorers aboard a ship, posing with music instruments during the British Antarctic Expedition 1907-1909.

 Man exploring Antarctica's icy landscape, shot during the British Antarctic Expedition 1907-1909.

-One of Antarctica explorers crouching to greet a small penguin during the British Antarctic Expedition 1907-1909.
+Antarctica explorers and a penguin, shot during the British Antarctic Expedition 1907-1909.

 Men pulling car over ice during the British Antarctic Expedition 1907-1909.

-Sir Ernest Shackleton, Antarctic explorer, standing on the white continent by broken sledge, shot during the British Antarctic Expedition 1907-1909.
+Sir Ernest Shackleton standing by the broken sledge, shot during the British Antarctic Expedition 1907-1909.

 Man quarrying ice with a pick on the top of an ice cliff, shot during the Australian Antarctic Expedition 1911-1914.